 RMIT graduates in the areas of medical physics, radiation and health physics are employed in the fields of:

 - government regulatory agencies

-Our graduates are employed throughout Australia as well as internationally in the USA, Canada, Europe, Asia and the Middle East.
+Our graduates are employed throughout Australia, as well as the USA, Canada, Europe, Asia and the Middle East.

-A postgraduate qualification such as this is mandatory to become a certified practising medical physicist in Australia.
+A postgraduate qualification in medical physics is mandatory to become a certified practising medical physicist in Australia.

 This program is accredited by the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM) who oversee a professional accreditation program that recognises and certifies experienced medical physicists.